upbound/docs/content/core-concepts/kcl/write-status-to-composite.md

 weight: 80
 ---

-This article describes how to write status information to the composite resource of a function pipeline.
-You use the status field of a composite to provide details about the progression of the function pipeline.
+This guide describes how to write status information to the composite resource of a function pipeline.
+The status field of a composite provides details about the procession of the function pipeline.

 ## Write a status to the Composite Resource